 To measure the apparent size of the image, first find the centre of the microsphere using the geometric pattern matching function in LabView.

 Next, generate a radial intensity profile of the microsphere by averaging 360º about the center of each cross section.
 The radial profile, which corresponds to a white ring in each of the brightfield images, can be fitted with a quadratic function to find a brightness peak.
-The distance between this peak and the center can be used as a measure of the apparent size of the image.
+The distance between this peak and the center can be used as a measure of the apparent size of the bead.

 Using the calibrated piezostage, gradually increase the axial position of the microsphere and acquire with the CCD camera an image at each axial position.

-Repeat the image analysis for each successive image so that the apparent size of the microsphere can be correlated with its axial location (see Fig. 3).
+Repeat the image analysis for each successive image to correlate the apparent size of the microsphere with its axial location (see Fig. 3).

 Mapping the Optical Potential of the Manipulation Beam

 Begin by collinearly aligning the manipulation beam and the calibration beam.
-The calibration beam should be around 50 mW at the back aperture of the objective while the manipulation beam should be of much weaker intensity, say 10 mW.
+The calibration beam should be around 50 mW at the back aperture of the objective while the manipulation beam should be of much weaker, say 10 mW.

-With the manipulation beam switched off, confine a microsphere within the much stiffer trap of the calibration beam.
+With the manipulation beam switched off, confine a free microsphere within the much stiffer trap of the calibration beam.

-Next, turn on the manipulation beam.
+Now, turn on the manipulation beam.
 Since the manipulation beam is much weaker than the calibration beam, the axial position of the microsphere will be slightly perturbed.
-The resulting change in axial position can be measured from defocused brightfield images as already described.
+The resulting change in axial position can be measured from defocused brightfield image as already described.

 Turn off the manipulation beam and, with the microsphere still trapped in the calibration beam, shift the axial focus of the calibration beam by adjusting the telescopic lens.
-Now turn on the manipulation beam, again measure the subsequent displacement of the microsphere and repeat.
+Turn on the manipulation beam and measure the subsequent displacement of the microsphere and repeat.

 The displacements ΔX can be plotted against the axial position of the focus of the calibration beam.
 The axial position corresponding to the largest displacement of the microsphere determines the center of the linear region of the optical trap (see Fig. 4).

 The final step in obtaining the optical force of the manipulation beam as a function of axial position requires a careful measurement of the stiffness of the calibration beam.
-One should now move the microsphere, trapped by the calibration beam, to the center of the linear region by adjusting the telescopic lens while the manipulation beam is switched off.
+To obtain this, move the microsphere, trapped by the calibration beam, to the center of the linear region by adjusting the telescopic lens while the manipulation beam is switched off.

 Record the thermal axial motion of the microsphere by measuring the intensity of transmitted light with a photodetector.